Mandy1200/Mandy1200/README.md

 ## 💼 Open to

 - Research internships in AI/ML, GenAI, and LLMs (Remote or In-Person)
+- Contributing to open-source tools in ML, FrontEnd
-- Freelance Dev roles, especially in AI-driven web apps or IoT-integrated systems
+- Freelance Dev roles, especially in AI-driven web apps
-- Collaborations on smart tech projects (e.g., IntelliDrive, Sleep Index, Park N Go)
+- Collaborations on smart tech projects (e.g., IntelliDrive, Sleep Index)
 - Speaking / Workshops at tech clubs on topics like Local LLMs with Ollama, Smart Parking Systems, or AI + Edge Computing
-- Contributing to open-source tools in ML, FrontEnd

 ## 📫 Connect with Me